 Kids Ocean Day Hong Kong - Creating Ocean Awareness for the Next Generation

 The 4th annual Kids Ocean Day was held on November 3rd at Repulse Bay Beach in Hong Kong, where over 800 children, teachers and volunteers bring back “Lap Sap Chung,” Hong Kong’s legendary trash monster, in a message to the world that plastic pollution endangers the ocean environment.
-“Lap Sap Chung”, or Trashzilla, thrives on plastic trash, and his appearance in Hong Kong sends a reminder from the young community to stop littering the ocean.
-The image was created from a drawing made by Ty Curnow of The Int'l School of Macau.
-If your school would be interested to be involved next year in early November, please register here.
-The age group for the beach participation is ages 8-13.
-We are also always looking for volunteers, so you can register here if you'd like to be part of an amazing day with inspired children.
-Your school can also participate by entering the drawing competition, or by having us come to give an assembly talk at your school on ocean protection and awareness by the founder of Kids Ocean Day in the US, Michael Klubock.
+“Lap Sap Chung”, or Trashzilla, thrives on plastic trash and plastic in the ocean, and his appearance in Hong Kong sends a reminder from the young community to stop littering the ocean.
+The image was created from a drawing made by Ty Curnow of The Int'l School of Macau, to help bring awareness about ocean pollution to kids.

 The 3rd annual Kids Ocean Day Hong Kong in 2015 was about reef protection, and what Hong Kong and the world can do to reduce the impact of fish loss due to over fishing and live reef fish trade.
 The children asked the world, "Where's My Reef?" with the word "Refrain" in Chinese.
 The fish was called "Efrain," because he lost the "R" with the loss of his reef.